 The Brief & Design Development

-We were appointed by Cogent BC and DTZi, to develop design proposals for the conservation and conversion of three historically protected properties in one of Manchester’s premier retail destinations.
+AEW Architects were appointed by Cogent BC and DTZi to develop design proposals for the conservation and conversion of three historically protected buildings, located in one of Manchester’s premier retail destinations.

-The brief was to transform the existing office and retail space into 24 luxury apartments spread over four floors, with a new entrance and ancillary space introduced on the ground and basement levels.
+The brief was to transform the existing office and retail spaces at 58–66 King Street into 24 luxury apartments across four floors, with a new entrance and ancillary facilities introduced at ground and basement levels.

 “...We are delighted that the residential scheme we have submitted for planning has been approved.
 This scheme not only mirrors our vision for the brand and our retail and office space offering but aso adds another aspect to the famous district.”